Big Data in Software Development

 When it comes to Big Data, like with AI, there is a two-way relationship with Software Development.
 Developers are creating apps that use big data.
 Meanwhile, they're using Big Data to streamline development processes.
 If you use Big Data in a dev process, it inherently means using Data-Driven Analytics.
 As Data-Driven becomes the standard in Software Development, this is only natural.
 Moreover, you get the benefits of both a Data-Driven approach and Big Data.
 You can increase your revenue and efficiency and decrease decision bias.

 A highlight is that Big Data Development is not for everybody.
 It takes fast processors and sophisticated software analytics.
 Yet, if you could leverage a Data-Driven process, you'd also get near real-time analysis.
 And as you may know, this is an invaluable tool in Software Development and Testing.
 Another relevant thing is that, as we've mentioned, it's not all about business and profits.
 Over the last few years, many studies have seen the light.
 Within these, a constant is the unique possibilities of complete integrations.
-If you want to know more about this, you can read one of the studies here.

 Conclusion